timboudreau/meta-update-center/README.md

 which would serve this stuff.
 Then I thought, why be tied to Jenkins at all?
 This solution will serve whatever you want, wherever it is.

+If you use this with Jenkins, one small change is useful to your Maven `pom.xml` - this server relies on the download URLs for modules not changing, but by default Maven includes the version in the NBM name.
+To fix this, add `<finalName>YourModuleName</finalName>` to the `configuration` section for **both** the `nbm-maven-plugin` and the `maven-jar-plugin`.

 Usage
 -----